Morning Starters: Spring 1 - Mighty Mountains

 Did You Know?

-Climbing Mount Everest is an incredibly dangerous.
+Climbing Mount Everest is a dangerous mission, so climbers rely on the Sherpa people from Nepal.
+Because they have lived in the area for hundreds of years, the Sherpa people are experts when it comes to the local mountainous terrain.
 Sherpas play a crucial role in preparing the mountain for other climbers by stretching ropes and placing ladders across deep crevasses.
 One of the most perilous sections of the climb to the summit is the Khumbu Icefall, a constantly shifting glacier that can collapse without warning.
-Crossing it requires great courage and skill.
-Combined with freezing temperatures, low oxygen levels, and treacherous paths, climbers must be both determined and thoroughly prepared to face this ultimate challenge.

 Where in the world is Mount Everest?
 Click the 🌍